 Yes.
 I have a PhD in Educational Leadership and Policy Studies and this program included research methods courses.
 I also have extensive experience doing internal program evaluation on the job.
 While I do not necessarily advertise assessment as one of my primary services, I often help clients to identify measurable indicators of success, implement and summarize participant surveys, or begin to outline an evaluation plan for their project.
 I have a working knowledge of quantitative, qualitative, and program evaluation methods.
 If you want to get deep into survey design or quantitative analysis, I'll help you find someone to take you to that next level.

-There are a number of amazing consultants out there who specialize in facilitation and training; I encourage you to talk to more than one potential consultant to find a good match.
+There are a number of amazing consultants out there; I encourage you to talk to more than one potential consultant to find a good match.
 I bring a few key skills and beliefs to the equation:

 1. My PhD in Education, with a specialization in adult learning, gives me a keen understanding of how adults learn, how individuals respond to change, and how organizations can adapt with a learning mindset.
 Likewise, I am unique in having curriculum and course development, and significant experience teaching college students and adults, as part of my skill set and background.